nadimnesar/e-commerce-platform-spring-boot-backend/README.md

 - Update from cart by product id.
 - Remove from cart by product id.
 - Get Cart Details
-- Place order, all iteams from cart.
+- Place order, all items from cart.
 - Cancel order by id.
-- Get all orders, can view own orderes only.
+- Get all orders, can view own orders only.